Former rebel mayor of Colombia's capital removed from post

 While the M-19 disarmed at the end of the 1980s, the drug-funded FARC remain active throughout the country in a war that has killed more than 200,000 since it began in 1964.

-(Reporting by Helen Murphy, Nelson Bocanegra, Julia Symmes Cobb and Peter Murphy; Editing by Eric Beech)
+(Reporting by Helen Murphy, Nelson Bocanegra, Julia Symmes Cobb and Peter Murphy; Editing by Eric Beech and Mohammad Zargham)